lovetoys/lovetoys/README.md

     <img width="150" src="http://cdn.rawgit.com/lovetoys/lovetoys/bc73d45634b1220746d1afd618fb1372e42fc096/logo_small.svg" />
   </a>
 </div>
-<h1 align="center">Lövetoys</h1>
+<h1 align="center">lövetoys</h1>

 `v0.2` [![Build Status](https://travis-ci.org/lovetoys/lovetoys.svg?branch=master)](https://travis-ci.org/lovetoys/lovetoys) [![Coverage Status](https://coveralls.io/repos/github/lovetoys/lovetoys/badge.svg?branch=master)](https://coveralls.io/github/lovetoys/lovetoys?branch=master)

-Lovetoys is an Entity Component System framework for game development with lua.
+lovetoys is an Entity Component System framework for game development with lua.
 Originally written for the LÖVE 2D game engine, it is actually compatible with pretty much any game that uses lua!
 It is inspired by [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
 If you don't have any idea what this entity component stuff is all about, click that link and give it a read!
 It's totally worth it!

-Lovetoys is a full-featured game development framework, not only providing the core parts like Entity, Component and System classes but also containing a Publish-Subscribe messaging system as well as a Scene Graph, enabling you to build even complex games easily and in a structured way.
+lovetoys is a full-featured game development framework, not only providing the core parts like Entity, Component and System classes but also containing a Publish-Subscribe messaging system as well as a Scene Graph, enabling you to build even complex games easily and in a structured way.

 Though we have not reached version 1.0 yet, the software is tested, used in multiple games and definitely stable.
 If you find any bugs please create an issue and report them.
 Or just create a pull request :).

 ## Installation

-The best way of installing Lovetoys is by creating a submodule and cloning it right into your git repo.
+The best way of installing lovetoys is by creating a submodule and cloning it right into your git repo.
 Another way is to just download a [tarball](https://github.com/lovetoys/lovetoys/releases) and copy the files into your project folder.
 The third way is to use Luarocks.
 Execute `luarocks install lovetoys`.

-To use Lovetoys in your project, just `require('lovetoys.lovetoys')` once.
-Lovetoys injects its classes into the global namespace for convenience (If you don't like this: Future versions of Lovetoys will allow you to turn it off).
+To use lovetoys in your project, just `require('lovetoys.lovetoys')` once. lovetoys injects its classes into the global namespace for convenience (If you don't like this: Future versions of lovetoys will allow you to turn it off).

-For an example on how to use the lovetoys have a look at our [example](https://github.com/Lovetoys/Lovetoys-examples) repository.
+For an example on how to use the lovetoys have a look at our [example](https://github.com/lovetoys/lovetoys-examples) repository.

 ### Debugging